So you took the plunge and finally bought a Mac. Congratulations on your new purchase—now it’s time to learn how to use it!

 When your drive becomes full, the oldest backups are deleted first.
 You can browse your backups at any time by connecting your Time Machine hard drive, then clicking the Time Machine icon in the menu bar and selecting Enter Time Machine.

 The purpose of this backup is to restore your Mac to its current glory if something goes wrong.
 That includes hardware or operating system failure, or even moving to an entirely new Mac.
+Backing up also important for securing your Mac when you travel.
 For proper backup redundancy, consider creating non-Time Machine backups too.

 5.3. macOS Maintenance